grimme-lab/xtb_docs/source/enso_doc/enso_usage.rst

     CONF39 -310.39260  1.08 <--> CONF38 -310.39269  0.96
     CONF46 -310.39195  1.70 <--> CONF13 -310.39196  2.03

 Since the crestcheck flag is switched off, the conformers are not automatically sorted out and the user has to visually inspect the molecules and sort the conformers as described in :ref:`ensosortout`.
+We advise you to sort out conformers manually.

 In *part3* high level DFT single-points are calculated on the 35 conformers passed from *part2*.
 The boltzmann weights are calculated and 24 conformers are considered for the NMR property calculations in *part4*.
-The file 'trj-part3.xyz' is written at the end of *part3* and contains all populated conformers.
-The file 'anmr_enso' is written which is read from ``ANMR`` and informs it on which conformers are populated (Boltzmann weights).
+The 'file populated-conf-part3.xyz' is written at the end of *part3* and contains all populated conformers.
+The file 'anmr_enso' is written which is read from ``ANMR`` and provides the Boltzmann weights of the populated conformers.

 In *part4* the couplings and shielding calculations were performed.
 Finally the file .anmrrc file is written.